AksoEo/docs/api/restful.md

 When using JSON any property described in the API spec as a binary string must be encoded in base64.

+#### Multipart
+When using `multipart/form-data` requests make sure to honor the size limit for each multipart bit.
+The general msgpack/json properties, if any, will be in the property named `req`.

 ### Responses
 AKSO attempts to reply with a `Content-Type` acceptable by the client according to its `Accept` header.
 AKSO supports the following content types:
 * `application/vnd.msgpack` (recommended)